 I cannot think of a restaurant or shop in this street that does not in any way relate to Japan.
 Even the boulangerie mixes green tea into its pastries.
 Some Korean restaurants break the Japanese hegemony, but they remain a minority.

-Second: off rue Sainte Anne, a few streets further on rue d’Argentueil you will find people queuing at Sanukiya.
+For dinner, my favorite spot is just off rue Sainte Anne.
+On rue d’Argentueil you will find people queuing at Sanukiya.
 They make their noodles right before your eyes and their other ingredients are just as fresh.
-Their cold noodle dish is in my eyes the ideal summer delight!